 Are we supporting and creating space for creative solutions, including from those receiving services?

-Principle 3: Build on social connections and social capital.
+Principle 4: Foster and build on social connections and social capital.

-Are we removing obstacles to family/community members helping one another?
+Are we supporting people helping people before adding programs to help people, including removing obstacles to family/community members helping one another?

 Are we enabling and enhancing social networks in our policy work, especially for those receiving and providing services/most negatively impacted?